Tech Trek

 The How and Why of the Beginning of Tech Trek

-The 1991 study Shortchanging Girls, Shortchanging America, researched and published by the AAUW Educational Foundation (as well as studies from other sources) indicated that young women tended to drop out of science and math courses during middle school years.
+The 1991 study Shortchanging Girls, Shortchanging America, researched and published by the AAUW Educational Foundation, as well as studies from other sources, indicated that young women tended to drop out of science and math courses during middle school years.
 In early adolescence, the research found, a focus on social acceptance begins to trump academic interests and achievement for many girls, even those who have previously been good and enthusiastic students.
 AAUW California decided to do something to stop this trend.
 That something was the Tech Trek Science and Math Camp for Girls, an idea conceived by AAUW California Program Director Marie Wolbach (Palo Alto, San Carlos) and encouraged by State President Karen Manelis (Fresno, Davis).
 The state board voted, in 1996, to apply for an EF (now called AAUW Fund) Community Action Grant to establish such a camp.
 Marie, Karen, and Fay Weber (Whittier) wrote the application for and received the $5,000 grant from AAUW National to hold a residential science and math camp.
 The first camp was in 1998 at Stanford University.
-Now there are 9 camps throughout California.
+There are now 10 camps throughout California.

 In 2013, using our very successful California Tech Trek camps as their model, AAUW National began a National Tech Trek Pilot Program.
 Camps have been held in several states.